yxuco/fabric-operation/az/README.md

 cd ../network
 ./stop-k8s.sh netop1 az true
 ```
-This command shuts down orderers and peers, and the last parameter `true` means to delete all persistent data as well.
-If you do not provide the 3rd parameter, you would keep the test ledger, and so you can use the data after the network restart the next time.
+This command shuts down orderers and peers, and the last argument `true` means to delete all persistent data as well.
+If you do not provide the 3rd argument, you would keep the test ledger, and so it can be loaded when the network restarts.
 You can verify the result using the following command.
 * `kubectl get svc,pod` should not list any running orderers or peers;
-* The orderers and peers' persistent data folder, e.g., `/mnt/share/netop1.com/peers/peer-0/data` would be deleted if the 3rd parameter of the above command is `true`.
+* The orderers and peers' persistent data folder, e.g., `/mnt/share/netop1.com/peers/peer-0/data` would be deleted if the 3rd argument of the above command is `true`.

 ## Clean up all Azure processes and storage
 You can clean up every thing created in Azure when they are no longer used, i.e.,